Chelsy Davy

-Chelsy Yvonne Davy (born 13 October 1985) is a Zimbabwean businesswoman who is the owner and founder of the jewellery brand "Aya" and the travel agency "Aya Africa".
+Chelsy Yvonne Davy (born 13 October 1985) is a Zimbabwean businesswoman.
+She is the owner and founder of the jewellery brand Aya and the travel agency Aya Africa.
+She is known for being the ex-girlfriend of Prince Harry.

-Early life
+Early life and education

 Davy was born in Bulawayo, Zimbabwe, to Charles Davy, a South African safari farmer, and Beverley Donald Davy, a former Coca-Cola model and winner of the 1973 Miss Rhodesia contest.
 She has a younger brother, Shaun, and grew up at her family's homestead in the Lemco Safari Area.

-Her father Charles was one of the largest private landowners in Zimbabwe, and was reported to own 800,000 acres of land.
-He maintained business ties with controversial politician Webster Shamu, of whom he has said, "I am in partnership with a person who I personally like and get along with.
+Her father, Charles, was one of the largest private landowners in Zimbabwe, and was reported to own 800,000 acres of land.
+He maintained business ties with controversial politician Webster Shamu, of whom he said, "I am in partnership with a person who I personally like and get along with.
 I am not involved in politics in any way."
 After being criticised by the press, however, Davy sold his share in the business.